LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 Non-Departmental Financial Awards
 =================================

 Only the merit awards discussed above are administered by the Computer Science Department.
-The GPD is not going to be of any help on other aid.
+The |gpd| is not going to be of any help on other aid.

 Instead, general information about other financial aid is at http://www.luc.edu/finaid/.